wints/documentation/recipes/advertising_facebook.md

 To view more details stats, click the _small button that looks like a bar chart_ on the far right.
 The first important note is that these stats are **limited to the date range** at the top.
 You can expand the range if you'd like.

-The first chart is what we call the _Click Flow_.
+The chart is what we call the _Click Flow_.
 From a Facebook installs perspective, this will just report for you the number of installs and reopens from the link.
 Currently, clicks is not accurate through this ad format.

 {% image src='/img/recipes/deeplink_ads/click_flow_analytics.png' half nofloat alt='Facebook Example Ad' %}

-{% image src='/img/recipes/deeplink_ads/conversion_funnel.png' full nofloat alt='Facebook Example Ad' %}

 ## A note on testing